-Staff have assisted the OVBA in crafting an ordinance change that will support their desire while minimizing potential detrimental effects of unchecked signage.
+Staff has assisted the OVBA in crafting an ordinance change that will support their desire while minimizing potential detrimental effects of uncontrolled signage.
 The crafting of the language attempts to strike a balance between the economic benefits of the requested changes and the potential for signage to become unsightly in the community.

-In reviewing the proposal the Planning Commission should be aware that the recent U.S. Supreme Court case, Reed v Gilbert, places a strict prohibition on content-based sign regulations.
-They essential rule that if you have to look at the sign to read/interpret the message in order to determine what type of sign it is, the regulation is an unconstitutional restriction of free speech.
-This provision addresses several aspects of our sign code, including the first two requests by the OVBA.
+In reviewing the proposal the Commission should be aware that the recent U.S. Supreme Court case, Reed v Gilbert, places strict limitations on content-based sign regulations.
+They essential rule that if you have to look at the sign to read/interpret the message in order to determine what type of sign it is, it might very well be an unconstitutional restriction of free speech.
+This determination affects several aspects of our current sign code, including the regulations of flags and window signs presented in this proposal.